 - Arranged in customizable “zones.”
 These zones, or areas within your home, can be individually heated or cooled, giving you greater control over your home’s heating and cooling and helping you reduce unnecessary HVAC expenses.
 Ductless heat pumps in Glenelg, MD can also be combined with existing electric baseboards in bedrooms and bathrooms to provide additional heat when necessary.

 Ductless Heat Pump Installation in Glenelg, MD

-If you’re interested in ductless heat pump installation for your Glenelg, MD home, Michael Bonsby Heating & Air Conditioning can help.
+If you’re interested in ductless heat pump installation for your Glenelg, MD home, Michael Bonsby HVAC & Plumbing can help.
 This type of heating is especially recommended for those looking to:

 Replace or supplement existing zoned heating units—such as electric baseboards.
 A single ductless heat pump can be used to heat the most important areas of your Glenelg area home, and existing electric baseboards can be used to heat bedrooms and bathrooms.